 If you are experiencing a mental health emergency, please contact Behavioral Health Response at 314-469-6644 or 800-811-4760 toll free or your local police at 911; emergency services are available 24/7.

-The Counseling Department is also offering a new service, Let’s Talk!
-This service is available every day Monday-Thursday from 1-2 p.m. for students, faculty, or staff who may have general mental health questions, or want to learn more about STLCC Counseling services.
-This service is a way to ask informal questions of a counselor; this service is not private or confidential, but designed to address any general questions about counseling in real time.
+This service is available for students, faculty, or staff who may have general mental health questions, or want to learn more about STLCC counseling services.
+This service is for asking counselors informal questions that are not private or confidential but designed to address general questions about counseling in real time.

 Needing help is normal.
 Asking for help is brave.
 We know it may be hard to ask, but if you do, you’ll be met with a team of counselors who can help you through personal issues that may be getting in the way of college success, including: